 Ryan is the Communications Director for Hawaii Information Service, a local real estate technology company, where he has worked since 2006.

-Ryan and Burt are co-founders of Hawaii Open Data, a nonprofit dedicated to fostering government transparency, civic engagement, and entrepreneurial opportunities through open data policies and practices.
-Ryan also co-founded Smart Yields, an ag-tech startup, in 2015.
+Ryan is also a co-founder of Hawaii Open Data, a nonprofit dedicated to fostering government transparency, civic engagement, and entrepreneurial opportunities through open data policies and practices.
+His work in support of open data is documented on this blog.

 Ryan is a longtime advocate and fan of personal publishing on the web, and has been an eager participant in online communities since their earliest incarnations.
 Moving from local dial-up BBSes to Compuserve forums, from “gopherspace” to USENET groups, he posted his first web page in 1994.
 Since then, he has continued to post both poignant and pointless thoughts on the Internet since then — long before technologists coined the term “blog.”